 You don't have to make your request in writing, but it's a good idea.
 That way, you can make sure you have clearly communicated your needs to your employer, and you'll have a record of your request.
 Once you've made your request, your employer may ask for more information or documentation of your condition and the way it affects you.

 Your employer doesn't have to provide the precise accommodation you request, but it must engage in a "flexible, interactive process" with you to try to come up with an accommodation that will be effective.
 For example, if your new supervisor has a harsh and critical style that is exacerbating your anxiety disorder, you may ask to report to your former supervisor, whose style was more positive.
-Your employer might, instead, ask your new supervisor to take a more constructive approach with you, and offer to provide a mediator to help the two of you get along better.
+Instead, your employer might ask your new supervisor to take a more constructive approach with you, and offer to provide a mediator to help the two of you get along better.

 The accommodations you need will depend on your job and how your condition affects you.
 Here are some problems that might arise at work for employees who suffer from depression and anxiety disorders, along with some accommodations that might be effective: